barbacane-dev/website/src/content/blog/how-we-build-our-roadmap.md

 We don't build features that require six months of work before they're usable.
 If a feature can't ship in a state that's useful on day one and extensible later, we either scope it down or defer it.

+Case in point: Multi-spec compilation.
-Multi-spec compilation shipped without cross-spec schema validation.
-We were transparent about this: route-level conflict detection is what we shipped, and we said explicitly what it doesn't do yet.
-Users got value immediately.
-We got real-world feedback.
-The next iteration will be better because it's informed by actual use, not speculation.
+We shipped this feature without cross-spec schema validation.
+We were transparent about the trade-off: users got route-level conflict detection immediately, while we were explicit about what wasn't supported yet.
+This allowed us to gather real-world feedback, ensuring the next iteration (adding schema validation) will be informed by actual usage, not speculation.

 ---